michaelgrosner/tribeca/README.md

 TODO:

-1) Create a VM image or something to make deployment much much easier

-2) Write up descriptions of all the parameters and their functionality
+1) Write up descriptions of all the parameters and their functionality

-3) Drop ZMQ/OkCoin component.
-It doesn't work.

-4) More configurable currency pairs.
+2) More configurable currency pairs.
 Not everyone trades BTC/USD

 ### Donations